-Many of us automatically view snails as annoying little pests that like to eat holes in our veggie gardens but next time you see one, don’t get out the spray (or organic defences) just yet, snails make great pets for kids!
+Many of us automatically view snails as annoying little pests who eat holes in our veggie gardens.
+Next time you see one though, don’t get out the spray (or organic defences) just yet, snails make great pets for kids!

 Why keep snails?